labYangNJU/CellExpanda/README.md

 An expample input dataset can be found in the example/ directory.
 Note: You should change the "sampleName" of files according to your own dataset.
 Totally, there are three files required:

+1.sampleName_SparseMatrix.txt

-1.sampleName_SparseMatrix.txt  # The raw count sparsematrix with three columns.
+# The raw count sparse matrix for the multimodal dataset with features from all modalities.

+2.sampleName_barcode.txt

-2.sampleName_barcode.txt  # The barcode file with one barcode per line.
+# The barcode file with one barcode per line for each cell.

+3.feature_discriminator.txt

-3.feature_discriminator.txt  # The file with feature name and weight (0 indicated with no weight and 1 indicated with weight).
+# The file with feature information.
+# You could add weight for features that you think is particular important for cell type idetification using tools like DubStepR (DUBStepR is a scalable correlation-based feature selection method for accurately clustering single-cell data).
+The first column is feature name and the second column is the weight that add to particular features.